-You must familiar with automobile battery which contains sulphuric acid is a key part of acid rain.
+You must be familiar with automobile battery which contains sulphuric acid which is a key part of acid rain.
 Household drain cleaners often contain strong bases which are very basic and reactive chemicals.
 Acid and base are capable of causing severe “burns” similar to burns produced by heat.
 No doubt both acid and base play an important role in our lives but we have to use them very carefully as they are corrosive poisons which react locally on tissue cells.

 Table of Contents

 - Arrhenius Acid Definition

 - What is an Acid according to Arrhenius?